 - Weekly theory exams: Students must receive a grade of 80% or higher on each weekly theory exam. - Core orientation practical skills evaluation exam: Students must receive a grade of 80% or higher.
 If a student fails to pass this evaluation test on their second attempt, they may be asked to withdraw and re-enroll in the next Core class start date. - Final exam 1: This exam covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
 Students must receive a grade of 80% or higher on all final exams. - Final exam 2: The written exam covers an overview of all theory instruction, Kansas state law, and other items covered on the state cosmetology exam.
-Students must receive a grade of 80% or higher on all final exams. - Clinic classroom practical worksheets: Students must complete all clinic classroom practical worksheets.
+Students must receive a grade of 80% or higher on all final exams. - 9 Practical clinic classroom worksheets: Students must complete all assigned practical clinic classroom worksheets.